-Finally, on 18th June 2016 I set off from Scotland's only white horse hill figure at Mormond, way north near Fraserburgh, to explore Britain's horse history on horseback.
-The white horses of Wiltshire, Dorset, Yorkshire, Hampshire, Sussex and Kent which I had marked on my maps all those years ago provided a framework for my ride, with some of Britain's other most enigmatic horse landmarks providing extra focal points: the Kelpies near Falkirk, the giant Clydedsdale which greets visitors to Glasgow and Sultan the pit pony landart sculpture in south Wales.
+On 18th June 2016 I set off from Scotland's only white horse hill figure at Mormond, way north near Fraserburgh, to explore Britain's horse history on horseback.
+The white horses of Wiltshire, Dorset, Yorkshire, Hampshire, Sussex and Kent which I had marked on my maps over 30 years ago provided a framework for my ride, with some of Britain's other most enigmatic horse landmarks providing extra focal points: the Kelpies near Falkirk, the giant Clydedsdale which greets visitors to Glasgow and Sultan the pit pony landart sculpture in south Wales.
 In total, I reckoned it would be roughly 1500 miles, the furthest I had ever ridden, my ponies and I carrying all we needed with us rather than having a support vehicle trailing behind.

 Far too many of my friends haven't been so lucky because their lives have been turned upside down by cancer.
 Some are alive today only thanks to breakthroughs in research.
 Others, not so lucky, never got chance to realise their ambitions.
 That's why I'm fundraising for cancer charities.
 I know that wth your help, we can make a real difference to peoples' lives.